sebibolohan/Meeting-scheduler/README.md

-A Python desktop application with a graphical interface (Tkinter) for managing company meetings.
-Allows users to add, view, and delete meetings by selecting date, time, and participants.
-Built as part of a university project, with a focus on clean structure, input validation, and user-friendly interaction.
+Meeting Scheduler is a Python desktop application with a graphical user interface built using Tkinter.
+It allows users to efficiently schedule, view, and delete company meetings by selecting the date, time, and participants.
+Designed as a university project, the application focuses on user-friendly interaction, input validation, and structured meeting management.

+🔧 Key Features:
+1. Add new meetings with custom date, time, and attendees

+2. View all scheduled meetings in a clear format

+3. Delete or update meetings easily

+4. Built entirely in Python using the Tkinter GUI toolkit

+5. This project demonstrates clean code structure, interactive GUI design, and practical functionality for internal scheduling tasks.